speedXro/cva6-sdk/README.md

 # CVA6 SDK

+This is the kcu116 branch of the fork of cva6-sdk for AMD KCU116 development board running at 100 MHz.

 This repository houses a set of RISCV tools for the [CVA6 core](https://github.com/openhwgroup/cva6).
 Most importantly it **does not contain openOCD**.

 Included tools: